pjpjsocute/JAVA_INTERVIEW_GUIDE/docs/spring.md

 **Transaction Propagation Attributes**

-1. **REQUIRED（default attribute** If a transaction exists, it supports the current transaction.
+1. **REQUIRED (default attribute)** If a transaction exists, it supports the current transaction.
 If there is no transaction, it starts a new transaction.

 2. MANDATORY Supports the current transaction.
 If there is no current transaction, it throws an exception.